Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-sign-in-instructions.md

 ---
-title: Sign In Instructions for the Azure Toolkit for Eclipse
+title: Sign-in instructions for the Azure Toolkit for Eclipse
 description: Learn how to sign into Microsoft Azure by using the Azure Toolkit for Eclipse.
 services: ''
 documentationcenter: java